 Environmental impact is often measured in carbon emissions.
 However, while calculating a product’s carbon footprint is complex, even that is a simplified metric — it doesn’t account for soil or water pollution, ecosystem destruction, or biodiversity loss, to name a few key impacts.
 A better way to comprehensively capture negative impacts is to assess a product’s entire life cycle.

-A life cycle assessment (LCA) analyzes a product’s environmental impacts from cradle to grave, i.e. from resource extraction, raw material processing, production, distribution, use, to its end of life.
-Unfortunately, not many manufacturers perform LCAs and even fewer make them public.
+A life cycle assessment (LCA) analyzes a product’s environmental impacts from cradle to grave, i.e. from resource extraction, raw material processing, production, distribution, and use to its end of life.
+Unfortunately, not many manufacturers perform LCAs, and even fewer make them public.
 Without a comprehensive LCA, it’s difficult to say which headphones are the most sustainable, but we can get a rough idea by looking at a few key factors.